terramate-io/terramate/README.md

 > A stack is a runnable Terraform Root Module that operates on a subset of the infrastructure's resources and has its own state.

-Terramate provides ways to keep your Terrform code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and allows to define relationships between stacks and supports you to orchestrate Terraform commands in those stacks with minimal effort to get started in a non-intrusive way.
+Terramate provides ways to keep your Terraform code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and allows to define relationships between stacks and supports you to orchestrate Terraform commands in those stacks with minimal effort to get started in a non-intrusive way.

 - **Keep you code DRY**: Avoid duplication by easily sharing data across your project.
 - **Code Generation**: Generate valid Terraform Code to ensure that you can always enter a stack to run plain Terraform commands.